Eye Candy (album): Critical reception

 In his review for The Guardian, Dave Simpson wrote that Eye Candy "documents Mis-Teeq's post-fame rollercoaster with breathless, Hard Day's Night-type detail.
 It's a life every girl dreams of - being whisked from club to party and at least two hours in make-up - but behind the dream lies the reality of "dawn to dusk in the studio" and brittle personal relationships.
 Such candour makes Eye Candy a sharp career move, but one with humanity and depth.
 And that title is clearly an ironic in-joke: on the cover, Mis-Teeq preen prettily with waxed legs, but inside, they prove their worth."
 BBC Music critic Bren O'Callaghan found that "veering between underground and packaged pop, each track on Eye Candy evades definition from one to the next or even partway through [...]
 It's exactly this type of mix that should stand them in good stead with clubbers and DJs alike.
 They have mainstream appeal, as they pout and strut for the cameras, and they have credible content for unlikely dance floor fusions."

 Chart performance

 Eye Candy debuted and peaked at number six on the UK Albums Chart, and reached number 11 on the Scottish Albums Chart.
 The Official Charts Company ranked it 83rd on the 2003 UK year-end chart.
 The album was certified silver and gold by the British Phonographic Industry (BPI), indicating sales in excess of 100,000 copies.
+Eye Candy was the 83rd best-selling album of 2003 in the UK with 215,000 copies sold.